 Originally from Austin, Gary is a Brooklyn-based writer/director of film and theatre.

 Gary was a 2020 Outfest Screenwriting Lab Fellow for his feature screenplay Our Last Summer (formerly Last Summer with Ira.)
 His three short films Sunset, Next Level Shit and Last Summer with Uncle Ira have played around the world and won awards and accolades from Rhode Island to North Dakota.
+His first feature film Before I Do is currently in post-production!

 His theatre work has appeared on stages around the country, including his plays Diaspora TX, Song to the Moon, Love in Pine and the musical At First Sight.
 As a member of The Amoralists, Gary co-developed the ‘Wright Club playwright development lab.
 In Austin, he was Artistic Director of Tutto Theatre Company, during which time he received the B. Iden Payne Award for Outstanding Director for The Dudleys!: A Family Game and the Austin Critics' Table Award for Best Drama for Spirits to Enforce, which he also directed.
 Gary is an alumnus of the BMI Lehman Engel Musical Theater workshop.